hmbotelho/FIS_analysis/README.md

 11. Adjustment the analysis settings as many times as required to obtain an adequate segmentation.

-12. Click `Cancel` or `Close` to exit the test mode.
+12. Click `Cancel` or `X` to exit the test mode.

-13. To ensure that the selected analysis settings are suitable for the entire dataset, several images should be tested.
+13. Several images should be tested, to ensure that the selected analysis settings are suitable for the entire dataset.